Frequently Asked Questions

 The selection of colors in the Balance yarn line (indicated with an asterisks (*)) use a mix of conventional and low-impact dyes.
 This is done to offer a wider range of colors to the consumer - typically darker or more saturated colors - while continuing to support my local Philadelphia dyehouse.
 The consumer can make an educated choice about which colors to purchasing depending on their personal values - organic and locally produced, or just locally produced.
 I may decide to move these colors to an out-of-state dyehouse in the future that can provide 100% GOTS certified dyeing, but for now this is where we are.
 If you have questions or concerns, please email me at email@example.com.
 Transparency is very important to me.

-O-Wool is Merino wool - why doesn’t it feel softer?
+O-Wool is Merino wool - why don't some of the yarns feel softer?

 What makes O-Wash machine washable?